Building Out Your Oil & Gas Accounting Function

-Once the system is implemented fully configured, you need to build out the accounting processes needed to correspond with your oil and gas segment.
-Once again, whether it's midstream, upstream, or downstream, you now need the necessary processes to accompany the systems and team you already have in place, including:
+Once the system is implemented and fully configured, you need to build out your accounting/business processes so they correspond with your oil and gas segment, including:

-Given the nature of the industry, particularly for midstream segments, the revenue process can be extremely complicated so an experienced accounting perspective can be very beneficial.
-The importance of understanding your contractual obligations and setting up the account system to appropriately calculate revenue and owner payments cannot be overstated.
+Given the nature of the oil & gas industry, the revenue process can be extremely complicated, so an experienced accounting perspective is usually very beneficial.
+The importance of understanding your contractual obligations and setting up the accounting system to appropriately calculate revenue and owner payments is essential.

 Capital Expenditures and Budgeting

-No matter the industry, businesses that don't have one eye on the future will likely hit some major potholes.
-For oil and gas, in particular, it's important to be as forward-looking as possible if major projects are on the horizon, including drilling a well, building a pipeline, or upgrading an existing refinery.
-All of these instances require major expenditures and careful budgeting.
-When a 30-day project requires $5 million but you only have $1 million on hand, you will rue the day you didn't carefully balance your capital expenditures with your budget.
+Indeed, no matter the industry, businesses that don't have one eye on the future will likely hit some major potholes.
+For oil and gas in particular, though, it's always important to be as forward-looking as possible if major projects are on the horizon, including drilling wells, building a pipeline, or upgrading an existing refinery.
+Naturally, in an environment like today’s where maximum efficiency is a must, all of these notions suddenly become even more essential.

 As is always the case, you'll need to meet financial reporting requirements for both internal and external purposes, including those for private equity or your good friends at the bank.
 Of course, external reporting would also include the stock market if you're a public entity.

 With so many moving parts, all of these reporting requirements could prove to be difficult, perhaps even impossible, for an accountant without significant oil and gas experience.
-However, once you have solidified your reporting requirements and you're ready to go, remember to always keep a pulse on what's working well and what's not so you can pivot as needed.
+However, once you’ve managed to solidify and streamline your reporting requirements and you're ready to go, remember to always keep a pulse on what's working well and what's not so you can pivot as needed.